 Diet

-Mahi-mahi feeds primarily on copepods and fish larvae as juveniles.
-As they get bigger, they switch to bigger prey.
+Juveniles feed primarily on copepods and fish larvae, as they get bigger, they switch to bigger prey.

 Reproduction